memgraph/docs/mage/query-modules/cpp/collections.md

 ### `to_set(list)`

-Converts the input list to a set
+Converts the input list to a set.

 #### Input:

-- `list: List[Any]` ➡ the list that is to be converted into a set
+- `list: List[Any]` ➡ the list that is to be converted into a set.

 #### Output:

-- `result: List[Any]` ➡ the set returned as an mgp::List data type
+- `result: List[Any]` ➡ the set returned as an `mgp::List` data type.

 #### Usage: